euvl/v-clipboard/README.md

 ### How it works

 `copy / $clipboard` is an `async` call.
-Firstly, library makes an attempt to update clibpoard using `exectCommand`, if that operation is unsuccessful it makes an attemnt to use Navigator Clipboard API and automatically requests access, waits for access to be granted, then writes to clipboard.
+Firstly, library makes an attempt to update clibpoard using `execCommand`, if that operation is unsuccessful it makes an attemnt to use Navigator Clipboard API and automatically requests access, waits for access to be granted, then writes to clipboard.

 ### Demo